 I’m Alexandra Iorgu.

-I’m a multi-disciplinary artist and educator.
+I’m a land-based artist and outdoor educator.
 I use drawing and clay to connect families with art and nature.
 My projects have been bringing Toronto’s communities together through co-creation for over ten years.

 Learning from Clay